mrjackdavis/skeleton-scene-generator-fractal/readme.md

     docker build -t mrjackdavis/skeleton-scene-generator-fractal .

-Then to run the afformentioned image in a container, run the following:
+When running the image, the environment variable `API_PORT` must be set to the url of the skeleton scene API.
+This can be done by using container linking, or by specifying the variable manually.

+Specifying the url:

+    docker run --name skl-fractal -p 8080:5000 -e "API_PORT=http://api.skeletonscene.com" -d mrjackdavis/skeleton-scene-generator-fractal

+Container linking:

-    docker rm -f skl-fractal && docker run --name skl-fractal -p 8080:5000 -d mrjackdavis/skeleton-scene-generator-fractal
+    docker run --name skl-fractal -p 8080:5000 --link skl-api:api -d mrjackdavis/skeleton-scene-generator-fractal

 Then, you can navigate to http://localhost:8080 and voila.